brisfknibis/ibis-trackers/shadowPC.md

 ## ✅ You're Good to Go!

-You’re now running your SlimeVR NRF trackers entirely on **Shadow PC**, with the NRF receiver being tunneled through **Tailscale** using **VirtualHere**.
+You’re now running your SlimeVR nRF trackers entirely on **Shadow PC**, with the nRF receiver being tunneled through **Tailscale** using **VirtualHere**.
-SlimeVR sees the trackers like they’re plugged in directly — no WiFi, no desync, and no weird configs.
+SlimeVR sees the trackers like they’re plugged in directly — no WiFi, no desync, and no unusual configuration required.

 Enjoy your full-body tracking!